TrackerControl/auto-app-consent/README.md

 At the moment, this project only checks if consent was correctly implemented for Google Firebase Analytics.

-*Note that the use of Google Firebae in the use is [likely illegal even with user consent](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal), because data is sent to the US.*
+*Note that the use of Google Firebase in the EU is [likely illegal even with user consent](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal), because data is sent to the US and can be used for unlawful surveillance of EU citizens.*

 ## Installation